chrisxfire/chrisxfire.github.io/content/notes/cli/powershell/modules/azure-ad.md

 weight: 1
 ---

-# Importing
+# importing
 Must use Windows PowerShell (not PowerShell 7)
 ```powershell
 Import-Module AzureAd -UseWindowsPowerShell
 ```

-# Connecting
+# connecting
 ```powershell
 Connect-AzureAD
 ```

-# Get a List of Groups of Which User is a Member
+# get a list of groups of which user is a member
 ```powershell
 Get-AzureADUser -SearchString hanawayc@gejohnson.com | Get-AzureADUserMembership | % {Get-AzureADObjectByObjectId -ObjectId $_.ObjectId | select DisplayName,ObjectType,MailEnabled,SecurityEnabled,ObjectId} | Format-Table
 ```

-# Get a List of groups of Which User is an Owner
+# get a list of groups of which user is an owner
 ```powershell
 Get-AzureADUser -SearchString user@example.com | Get-AzureADUserOwnedObject
 ```